 Celebrating 10 years in service to islamic scholarship

-The worldwide Islamic Scholarship Programme launches in London, UK.
-The first cohort of students begin studying the Foundation level of the ‘Alimiyyah Degree.
+- 2014 The worldwide Islamic Scholarship Programme launches in London, UK.
+The first cohort of students begin studying the Foundation Year of the ‘Alimiyyah Programme.

-ASI hosts its first Graduation Ceremony since remodelling the Islamic Scholarship Programme.
+- 2015 ASI hosts its first Graduation Ceremony since remodelling the Islamic Scholarship Programmes.

 - 2016 Al-Salam Institute sets its sights on the future, developing numerous projects that will propel the Institute to the mainstream for Muslims worldwide.